AndyCYao/personal_webpage/content/courses/cmpt318.md

 #### Principal Component Analysis (PCA)

 We do PCA to reduce number of dimensions.
-It does so by finding the vector along the which data has the maximum variance, and continously collapse the data long the vector until out of dimensions.
+It does so by finding the vector along the which data has the maximum variance, and continously collapse the data along the vector until out of dimensions.

 ### Checking classifier accuracy
 __Precision__